FelixAburto/Detection-Engineering/README.md

 <h3>Attack Setup</h3>

-The first thing we need to do to set up this attack is to open an http server on our Parrot OS VM.
-To do this open up a terminal and enter in this command:
+The first step in setting up this attack is to open an HTTP server on our Parrot OS VM.
+To do this, open a terminal and enter the following command:

 ```Bash